 Our Paris-Aligned Financing Commitment

-In October 2020, JPMorgan Chase announced it is adopting a financing commitment that is aligned to the goals of the Paris Agreement.
+In October 2020, JPMorgan Chase announced we are adopting a financing commitment that is aligned to the goals of the Paris Agreement.
 As part of our strategy, we intend to help clients navigate the challenges and capitalize on the long-term economic and environmental benefits of transitioning to a low-carbon world.

 As part of this commitment, we are launching the Center for Carbon Transition (“CCT”) to provide clients in the Corporate & Investment Bank and Commercial Banking with centralized access to sustainability-focused financing, research and advisory solutions.
 The CCT will also engage clients on their long-term business strategies and related carbon disclosures.

 We are also expanding upon our 100 percent renewable energy target by committing to become carbon neutral in our operations beginning in 2020.

 For more information read our full press release, as well as this article from Daniel Pinto, co-President and COO of JPMorgan Chase and CEO of its Corporate & Investment Bank, and Ashley Bacon, Chief Risk Officer of JPMorgan Chase & Co.

 At JPMorgan Chase, we believe that climate change is a critical issue of our time and have long supported the goals of the Paris Agreement.
 However, the world is not currently on track to meet these goals, and we recognize we do not have time to lose when it comes to climate action.